stepchowfun/typical/README.md

 There is currently no way to configure resource limits, so it's good practice to reject implausibly large messages before attempting to deserialize them.
 It's also good practice to apply techniques like [rate limiting](https://en.wikipedia.org/wiki/Rate_limiting) to mitigate [denial-of-service attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack).

 In general, you can expect the size of a deserialized message in memory to be within the same order of magnitude as the size of the corresponding serialized message on the wire.
 However, there is one exception: for values of type `[Unit]` (array of units), only the number of elements is encoded, since the `Unit` values themselves take up zero bytes on the wire.
-That means an attacker can force the deserialization logic to reconstruct arbitrarily large arrays of units given only the number of elements (cf. [billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack)).
+That means an attacker can force the deserialization logic to reconstruct arbitrarily large arrays of units given only the number of elements (see [billion laughs attack](https://en.wikipedia.org/wiki/Billion_laughs_attack)).
 For this reason, we strongly recommend avoiding the use of `[Unit]` in your schema if you intend to consume untrusted inputs.
 This isn't a major loss, however, since that type is generally useless anyway.
 It's only supported for the uniformity of the type system; the array [type constructor](https://en.wikipedia.org/wiki/Type_constructor) accepts any type for its argument, even if some combinations have no practical purpose.

 ## Binary encoding